Code of Conduct

-A new member may also join the Muellners Foundation memberspace using the open public invitation - JOIN COMMUNITY, on the website.
+A new member may also join the Open Constitution memberspaces using the open public invitation - JOIN COMMUNITY, on the website.
 The invitation is generally second authenticated by a human member of the community.

-Note: Employees of any independent contractor(s),which is outside the purview of Open Constitution Partner Program is not defined as a member of the Muellners Foundation.
+Note: Employees of any independent contractor(s), which is outside the purview of the Open Constitution Partner Program is not defined as a member of the Muellners Foundation.
 The Independent Board exercises the right to appoint vendor relationships independently, based on counsel provided by the Open Council.
-The Executive Committee of the Open Council should bring these relationships either on public facing records or to the community members notice.
+The Executive Committee of the Open Council should bring these relationships either on public-facing records or to the community members' notice.

-To avoid conflict of interests, an Open Council member or a Core Working Committee member wears a hat of an individual contributor, when he/she/they communicate on Foundation's public forums.
+To avoid conflict of interests, an Open Council member or a Core Working Committee member wears the hat of an individual contributor, when he/she/they communicate on the Foundation's public forums.

-A member affiliated to an Open Constitution partner is an independent subscribed member of the Foundation's open source community.
+A member affiliated with an Open Constitution partner is an independent subscribed member of the Foundation's open-source community.